-You know the ones I mean, the doubt, the discouragement, the thoughts of depression and anxiety.
+You know the ones I mean, the doubt, the discouragement, the thoughts of depression, and anxiety.
 Those voices that tell you things will never be better.
 They say you can’t do this and you must do that.
-Those voices are maintaining you emotional and mental problems.
+Those voices are maintaining your emotional and mental problems.

 Not all voices in our heads are negative.
 Sometimes they are telling us valuable information, memories from our happy experiences.
 But remember other times what they say are outright lies.
 How can you tell the difference?

 Frequently, that thing we call a voice in our head is our own thoughts, thoughts heavily influenced by our emotional state.
 When we are in a bad mood, down and dejected, those voices talk of doom and gloom, the tales of the depressed.